 I’ve learned that teaching moments are NEVER convenient.
 I’ve also learned that having faith is not convenient either.
 There are times when having faith is hard.
 There is always something to

 keep me distracted or bring me down, making it hard to live in faith.
 The busy world sucks away our days, stealing all our thoughts, energy, and our quiet moments.
 Our news feeds are full of crazy things and confusing information and we sometimes don’t know what to believe.

 But I’ve learned that faith is action.
 Faith is doing.
 Faith is blissful and hopeful.
+And faith is where we find God.
 It’s living like you believe until you know and understand.
 Just like my little boy who was actively seeking to know what Jesus wanted him to do amidst the distractions, we can too.
 He was seeking for truth in faith until he understood and felt at peace.